 Early Notables of the Boeermynd family (pre 1700)

-More information is included under the topic Early Boeermynd Notables in all our PDF Extended History products and printed products wherever possible.
+Another 77 words (6 lines of text) are included under the topic Early Boeermynd Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Boeermynd family to Ireland